-Baja.com is a comprehensive online source of first-hand travel advice to Baja California, Mexico, supported by a full service travel agency.
-The site offers travelers expert advice about localrestaurants, hotels and vacation rentals, as well as guides, maps, and articles about day trips, surfing, snorkeling, diving, fishing, kayaking, art galleries, whale watching, eco-tours, shopping, attractions, local events and news.
-Travelers can book directly online or utilize Baja.com’s state-of-the-art contact center, which provides bilingual customer support, expert information and sales 7 days a week, 365 days a year.
-To access the information and receive newsletters and invitations to special events, register at Baja.com.
-You can call us at 855-BAJA-411 or email us at email@example.com.
+Baja.com is a comprehensive online source of first-hand travel information for the Baja California Peninsula, supported by a full-service tour operator staffed by Baja locals (our “Baja Travel Savants”).
+We offer Baja travelers expert advice about localrestaurants, hotels and vacation rentals, as well as guides, maps and articles about events, sports and activities.
+We provide bilingual customer support, information and sales seven days a week, 365 days a year.
+For more information, please call toll-free (US/CAN) 855-BAJA-411 or email us at email@example.com.